 Looking for a great air purifier for small rooms?
 If you’re considering the GermGuardian family of products you’re on the right track.
 But how do the AC4100 and AC4150 purifiers stack up?

-Because of this I can give you my real and honest opinion.
-As they’re based on the same design and share the same basic platform I’ve included both in one very detailed review.
+Because of this, I can give you my real and honest opinion.
+As they’re based on the same design and share the same basic platform I’ll cover both in the same review.

 Getting to know the AC4100 and AC4150

 The AC4100 (left) is a small room purifier and the little brother to the larger AC4900CA (center).
 The AC4900CA is also the near-identical sibling to the very popular AC4825 (right).
 The AC4900 and AC4825 are recommended for medium-sized rooms.
 All 3 share a very similar design and most of the same features.

 The AC4100 and AC4150 are similar models and part of a family GermGuardian air purifiers that are some of the most products on the market.

 The AC4100 is a small room air purifier that’s the smaller sibling to the AC4900CA and its very popular twin the AC4825.

 The two larger models are recommended for medium-sized models up to 155 square feet while the AC4100/4150 is designed for small rooms below 100 sq. ft.